ammein/ionic-programming/README.md

 });
 ```

-## Point Your Cordova Services to Heroku
+## Point Your Cordova Services to Heroku (Angular/Cordova Framework)
 Modify www/js/services.js and specify the URL where your Node.js server is running :
 ```js
 angular.module('directory.services', ['ngResource'])